 Some digital pianos have two headphone sockets so you can play in private with friends or alongside a tutor to analyse, praise and critique your performance.

 Keep motivated during practice time

 The inbuilt metronome on a digital piano is a blessing when learning a new piece or tackling a new time signature.
 It helps improve rhythmic skills and develops your inner timing.
-In addition, you can use the record function and listen back to your performance – which is a great way to analyse and improve.
+In addition, you can use the record function and listen back to your performance.
+This is a great way to analyse and improve.

 Taking playing the piano to another level

-Whether you simply fancy a break from practice or want to be the next Andrew Lloyd Webber, the digital piano offers tools for composition and pianos with a USB port let you transport the file back to your computer for instant notation, saving hours in the process.
+Whether you simply fancy a break from practice or want to be the next Andrew Lloyd Webber, the digital piano offers tools for composition.
+Pianos with a USB port let you transport the file back to your computer for instant notation.
+This will save hours in the process.